LUISG47/belly-button-challenge/README.md

 + Loop through each key-value pair from the metadata JSON object and create a text string.
 + Append an html tag with that text to the #sample-metadata panel.

+The resulting table should look as follows:
 ![Screenshot 2025-01-24 at 9 57 37 p m](https://github.com/user-attachments/assets/4b75c750-c32d-49c3-8b93-938201752ced)

 5. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown as follows:

+The resulting layout should look as follows:
 ![Screenshot 2025-01-24 at 9 57 21 p m](https://github.com/user-attachments/assets/eb09f5cb-dbde-433f-b497-6c5bb1eddce0)